Latest Security Notes and Online Security Tips

-(1) Never disclose your personal data or bank account details to unsolicited callers or pre-recorded voice messages phone calls, suspicious emails or links/QR codes in SMS
+(1) Never disclose any of your personal or account information to unsolicited callers, pre-recorded voice messages phone calls, suspicious emails or links/QR codes in SMS

-(2) Read all SMS messages from Shanghai Commercial Bank and your telecommunication service provider carefully
+(2) Read all SMS messages and emails from Shanghai Commercial Bank and your telecommunication service provider carefully

 - You may request your telecommunication provider to suspend the remote SMS/Voice Call forwarding function of your mobile device to avoid any unauthorized activation.